MaxGraey/as-random/README.md

 ### Features

 - Expose fast integer random generator with proper range reduction
-- Use most novel and fast alghoritms for kind of distributions
+- Use most novel and fast alghoritms for all kind of distributions

 ---
 ### Descreate integer distributions: